 WooCommerce is a free WordPress plugin that adds a complete eCommerce system to your WordPress site.

 Installing WooCommerce on a WordPress site gives you product listings, a shopping cart, checkout flow, payment gateway integrations, inventory management, order tracking, and much more.
-WooCommerce powers over 20% of all online stores globally.
+WooCommerce powers over 20% of all online stores globally, according to BuiltWith (2025).

 The critical thing to understand: WooCommerce does not work without WordPress.
 It is not a standalone platform.
 You install WordPress first, then add WooCommerce as a plugin.
-Once installed, WooCommerce adds its own dashboard sections, product post types, and settings on top of the WordPress admin.
+Once installed, WooCommerce adds its own dashboard sections, product post type, and settings pages on top of the WordPress admin.

 Since WooCommerce is open source, you have complete control over your store’s data, design, and functionality.
 There are no transaction fees charged by WooCommerce itself, and you can choose from thousands of free and paid extensions to expand your store’s capabilities.